gedw99/marmot-pocketbase-flyio/README.md

  - **This example doesn't use persistent volume** - Base snapshot and logs in Marmot nodes should be enough to get you up and running every-time.
 You can configure Marmot with S3/Minio snapshots for higher reliability.

+## Make file

+See the Makefile and base.mk for how to fo this using make.

 ## Install Flyctl

  - Follow the installation instructions from https://fly.io/docs/hands-on/install-flyctl/.